Idaho Comics Group: Issue #3 (2016)

 The back cover features a few kind words from Pulitzer Prize-winning author Anthony Doerr.
 The full letter from Anthony Doerr to Idaho Comics Group was published in the interior of issue #3.
+Only 4 Pulitzer Prize winners have only had their work appear in comic books/graphic novels: Art Spiegelman in Maus (1992), Michael Chabon in JSA All-Stars #7 (2004) & The Escapist #1 and #7 (2005), Tessa Hulls in Feeding Ghosts (2025), and Anthony Doerr in Tarzan and the Comics of Idaho #3.

 Idaho Doujinshi Mixtape (2025–present)

 Issue #4 (2025)

 (アイダホ州 同人誌 ミックステープ) This comic book made its premiere at the 2025 Boise Comic Arts Festival (August 30th, 2025).
 This book was released to commemorate Albert Asker's presentation on Japanese Doujinshi And Other Modern Bootleg Comic Books at the BCAF.
 It featured an article on Japanese Doujinshi and Other Modern Bootleg Comic Books, a 6 page doujinshi featuring Machine Man and Krypto, the Super Dog, a bunch of short stories, a new Justice Guy story (1st appearance since Tarzan and the Comics of Idaho #3), a letter from Steve Ditko to Albert Asker, and an article and photo of some never before published Dave Stevens artwork painted on the wall of a fan's house in Boise.
 The following characters made their 1st appearance in this book: Dr. Shane Wheeler, Barbara Wheeler, Dr. Bakhargül Seytliev, Lil' Gooser, Dêqên Paljor, Detective Constable Malcolm Carmicheal, Janet Carmicheal, Ross Padgett, Brenda Montross, William Atkins, Sarah Browne, Achilles Pico, @fterB.U.R.N.E.R, The Phantoglyphs, Nigel Tavers, Jean-Luc Mbah a Moute, and The Hole.
 It also featured work by: